beqm/gmstasks/README.md

 # Export/Import Button

-- Exporting all the data to a gmstracker.json file, just for backup and easy access.
+- Exporting all the data to a characters.json file file, just for backup and easy access.

 # Simulation Page (EXTRA)